codesharedot/bitcoin-gold-price/README.md

-# zcash price
+# dogecoin price

-Gets the zcash price with Python (from JSON).
+Gets the dogecoin price with Python (from JSON).

 https://pythonbasics.org